OC Oerlikon: Restructuring and recapitalization

 In 2008 and 2009, the group suffered the full force of the recession that followed in the wake of the global financial and economic crisis.
 Demand and sales dropped substantially, particularly in the Textile Segment, but also in the company's other Segments.
 Hans Ziegler was appointed as interim CEO to undertake a major restructuring of the group.
 According to Oerlikon's Annual Report 2009, more than 2 500 employees were laid off in 2009, and the workforce declined by a further 1 100 as a result of companies being sold off.
 A comprehensive restructuring of the group's finances was also necessary.
-Following lengthy negotiations, an agreement was reached with Oerlikon's main shareholder, Renova, and the lending banks, which was approved by the company's shareholders at the annual general meeting on May 18, 2010.
+Following lengthy negotiations, an agreement was reached with Oerlikon's main shareholder, Renova, and the lending banks, which was approved by the company's shareholders at the annual general meeting on 18 May 2010.

 The key points of the recapitalization were a reduction in equity capital through a par value reduction from CHF 20 to CHF 1, followed by a capital increase with a subscription right offer and the issue of options for shareholders.
 CHF 125 million of the company's debts were erased and an old credit facility was replaced with a new contract for three tranches totaling CHF 1.48 billion.
 The recapitalization resulted in a reduction in debt of CHF 998 million and liquid assets of CHF 276 million for the group.

 Transformation of company through acquisitions and divestments

-On November 22, 2011, the group reorganized its largest and most important Segment, the Textile Segment, combining the existing five business units into three: Manmade Fibers (formerly Oerlikon Barmag and Oerlikon Neumag), Natural Fibers (formerly Oerlikon Schlafhorst and Oerlikon Saurer) and Textile Components (formerly Oerlikon Textile Components).
+On 22 November 2011, the group reorganized its largest and most important Segment, the Textile Segment, combining the existing five business units into three: Manmade Fibers (formerly Oerlikon Barmag and Oerlikon Neumag), Natural Fibers (formerly Oerlikon Schlafhorst and Oerlikon Saurer) and Textile Components (formerly Oerlikon Textile Components).

 In the course of this reorganization process, the Segment's upper management was gradually relocated to Shanghai, and hence to the world's largest textile market.
 The new CEO of the Segment, Clement Woon, is from Singapore.

-On December 3, 2012, Oerlikon announced that it was selling two business units from its Textile Segment – Natural Fibers and Textile Components – to the Chinese Jinsheng Group.
-The sale of the Natural Fibers business unit was finalized on July 4, 2013.
+On 3 December 2012, Oerlikon announced that it was selling two business units from its Textile Segment – Natural Fibers and Textile Components – to the Chinese Jinsheng Group.
+The sale of the Natural Fibers business unit was finalized on 4 July 2013.
 Within textile machinery construction, the group plans to concentrate in the future on production machinery for manmade fibers.

 At the beginning of 2014, OC Oerlikon acquired Sulzer Metco from Sulzer AG.

-On November 20, 2015, Oerlikon announced its intention to sell its Vacuum Segment to Atlas Copco.
-The transaction was closed on August 31, 2016.
+On 20 November 2015, Oerlikon announced its intention to sell its Vacuum Segment to Atlas Copco.
+The transaction was closed on 31 August 2016.

-In July 2018, Oerlikon announced that it was selling its Drive Systems Segment to Dana Inc. The sale was finalized on February 28, 2019.
+In July 2018, Oerlikon announced that it was selling its Drive Systems Segment to Dana Inc. The sale was finalized on 28 February 2019.

+In 2023, the company acquired the Swiss specialty zipper manufacturer Riri.